sanko/App-bsky/README.md

 bsky reposts [uri]
 ```

-Show reposts of the post
+Show reposts of the post.

+TODO

 ### Options